pixie-io/pixie/.github/ISSUE_TEMPLATE/Live_view_request.md

 ---
-name: Live View Request
+name: New Pxl Community Script
-about: Describe a question you'd like to answer
+about: Describe the use-case your script addresses.
 ---

-**Describe the question you are looking to answer**
+**Describe the use-case**
-A concise description of your analysis objective
+A concise description of your script's objective

 **Example scenario**
 A brief description of a debugging scenario where such a view would have been helpful.